Wisconsin Supreme Court strikes down governor's mask mandate

 “This is no run-of-the-mill case,” she wrote.
 “We are in the midst of a worldwide pandemic that so far has claimed the lives of over a half million people in this country.
 And with the stakes so high, the majority not only arrives at erroneous conclusions, but it also obscures the consequence of its decision.
 Unfortunately, the ultimate consequence of the majority’s decision is that it places yet another roadblock to an effective governmental response to COVID-19.”

+Republican lawmakers applauded the ruling.
+Senate Majority Leader Devin LeMahieu said in a statement that Evers abused his power and the court's decision affirms the separation of powers between the legislative and executive branches.

+"The governor’s repeated abuse of emergency powers and pervasive violation of state statute created a state of chaos and had to be stopped," LeMahieu said.

-Evers had argued that he can issue multiple health emergencies because of the changing nature of the ongoing pandemic.
+Evers had argued that he can issue multiple health emergencies because of the changing nature of the pandemic.
 The mask order first took effect in August and Evers extended it four times since then, most recently on Feb.
-4 immediately after the Legislature repealed it.
+4 immediately after Republican legislators repealed it.

 Nearly 60 organizations opposed repeal of the mask mandate, including groups representing hospitals, doctors, nurses, EMTs, school administrators, businesses, children, unions, Milwaukee schools, American Indian tribes, pharmacists, firefighters, local health departments, senior citizens, churches and dentists.